-Evolution See Inside Dinosaur Eggs Found in Gobi Desert Mongolia's Gobi Desert contains one of the richest assemblages of dinosaur remains ever found.
-Paleontologists are uncovering much of the region's history By Michael J. Novacek, Mark Norell, Malcolm C. McKenna and James Clark SANDSTONE ESCARPMENT in southern Mongolia made headlines in the early 1920s, when paleontologists found dinosaur eggs there.
+Evolution Dinosaur Eggs Found in Gobi Desert Mongolia's Gobi Desert contains one of the richest assemblages of dinosaur remains ever found.
+Paleontologists are uncovering much of the region's history By Michael J. Novacek, Mark Norell, Malcolm C. McKenna and James Clark THIS IS A PREVIEW.
+Buy this digital issue to access the full article.
+Already purchased this issue?
+Sign In SANDSTONE ESCARPMENT in southern Mongolia made headlines in the early 1920s, when paleontologists found dinosaur eggs there.
 In the 21st century the Flaming Cliffs continue to yield a rich lode of well-preserved fossils.
 THINKSTOCK The Gobi Desert of Central Asia is one of the earth's desolate places.
 Its million square kilometers of sand dunes, sculpted badlands and saw-toothed mountains are alternately scorched by summer's high-latitude sun and frozen by winter's Siberian winds.
 It is not a place to explore unprepared: crossing vast, uninhabited areas between a sprinkling of oases requires careful planning akin to the siege tactics for scaling a Himalayan peak or traversing the Antarctic continent.
 There are few maps, and satellite navigation is of limited help to a traveler trying to choose among deeply rutted, wildly crisscrossing roads that wander as unpredictably as the nomadic settlements they connect.
 Even a modern expedition runs the risk of water, fuel and food shortages.
 Getting lost is not merely frustrating but a matter of serious danger.
 Yet the Gobi is a paradise for paleontologists.
 Its eroding terrain exposes nearly complete skeletons of creatures hitherto known only through painstaking reconstructions from a few scattered bones.
 Our expeditions, jointly sponsored by the Mongolian Academy of Sciences and the American Museum of Natural History, have excavated dinosaurs, lizards and small mammals in an unprecedented state of preservation.
 Freshly exposed skeletons sometimes look more like the recent remains of a carcass than like an 80-million-year-old fossil.
 The skeletons and skulls we have found are often complete or nearly complete, in sharp contrast to the fragments typically recovered elsewhere.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue to access the full article.
+Already purchased this issue?
+Sign In Buy Digital Issue $9.99 Add To Cart You May Also Like Scientific American Single Issue Evolution: What Makes Us Human Dinosaurs and Other Monsters Our Ever Changing Earth ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.